nus-cs2103-AY2122S1/tp/docs/tutorials/AddRemark.md

 ## Updating Storage

-AddressBook stores module by serializing `JsonAdaptedMember` into `json` with the help of an external library — Jackson.
+AddressBook stores data by serializing `JsonAdaptedMember` into `json` with the help of an external library — Jackson.
 Let’s update `JsonAdaptedMember` to work with our new `Member`!

-While the changes to code may be minimal, the test module will have to be updated as well.
+While the changes to code may be minimal, the test data will have to be updated as well.

 <div markdown="span" class="alert alert-warning">

-:exclamation: You must delete AddressBook’s storage file located at `/module/addressbook.json` before running it!
+:exclamation: You must delete AddressBook’s storage file located at `/data/addressbook.json` before running it!
 Not doing so will cause AddressBook to default to an empty address book!

 </div>